MicrosoftDocs/PowerShell-Docs/reference/7.5/CimCmdlets/Get-CimAssociatedInstance.md

 ### -KeyOnly

 Returns objects with only key properties populated.
-This reduces the amount of data that is transferred over the network.
+This reduces the amount of data that's transferred over the network.

 ```yaml